AI assistant integration (MCP)

 |---|---|

-| You ask Claude about yesterday's standup | Claude calls list-meetings, then get-meeting-summary, and replies with the summary inline. |
+| You ask Claude about yesterday's standup | The assistant looks up the meeting, fetches its summary, and replies with it inline. |

-| Cursor drafts a commit message | Cursor calls search-content for recent work on the touched files, cites the relevant captures. |
+| Cursor drafts a commit message | The assistant searches recent work on the touched files and cites the relevant captures. |

 | A local LLM helps you write a follow-up | The assistant searches meeting transcripts by participant and drafts an email you can edit. |

-| You debug why capture missed an app | An assistant calls capture-status, pipeline-status, and recent-events to explain the gap. |
+| You check why capture missed an app | The assistant checks capture status to explain the gap. |

 In each case the assistant sees only what the tool returns for that specific call, not the entire database.